antriv/Gutenberg/README.md

 This package doesn't currently work (install problems with the BSD database that happens even on python2) and doesn't provide the functionality I wanted.
-I used it to clean up the headers from Gutenberg files I scraped using some bash commands.
+I used code from this repo to clean up the headers from Gutenberg files (step 2) I scraped using some bash commands (step 1).

 ## step 1: scrape